tarus13/Salesforce-Status-Helper-Chrome/README.md

 ### Case milestone timers (SLA countdowns)
 - Reads the Milestones countdown from a case whenever it's on screen and keeps counting down for you afterward.
 - **30 minutes or less** — an amber heads-up.
-- **10 minutes or less, or overdue** — a red alert plus an audible chime and a desktop notification, so a breach can't sneak up while you're heads-down elsewhere.
+- **10 minutes or less, or overdue** — a red alert, so a breach can't sneak up while you're heads-down elsewhere.
+- **Escalating chimes** at 10, 5 and 2 minutes, plus a desktop notification.
+Opening the case acknowledges the warning and cancels the remaining chimes — act once and you won't be nagged again.
+- **Overdue never chimes.** A case a customer updated overnight greets you as a red row, not an alarm.
+- **Mute** — an "Alerts On / Alerts Muted" button for anyone working near colleagues.
+It silences everything except New cases, whose first-response SLA is too important to mute.
+Muting affects sound only; rows, countdowns, and notifications carry on.
 - Cases in New are tagged "1st resp" and sort first, since New carries the first-response SLA.
+- **Timers are pulled automatically** every two hours during your shift.
+It runs on the clock rather than on your status, and it doesn't matter which view or browser tab you have in front — including while you're away in Zoom or another tab, where the whole pull can happen unseen and put your view back before you return.
+  - It will not run while a case is assigned to you, while a dialog is open, or while you're actively typing in the Salesforce tab.
+It waits, tries again, and says why in the console.
+  - A pull that reads nothing doesn't count against the two-hour clock, so a failed attempt never costs you the window.
+  - Turn it off with the toggle beside My Cases and a manual **Pull Case Timers** button appears in its place.
-- **Pull Case Timers** reads every timer-bearing case in one pass — it opens each briefly, reads the timer, and closes it again.
-It never closes a tab you already had open, stops if a dialog appears so unsaved work is never disturbed, and returns you where you started.
+- **A pull** reads every timer-bearing case in one pass (New, Re-open, Customer Note Added, Escalated to Engineering, Researching, Customer Callback Scheduled), New first — it opens each briefly, reads the timer, and closes it again.
+It never closes a tab you already had open, never closes a case assigned to you, stops if a dialog appears so unsaved work is never disturbed, and returns you to whatever you were reading when it finishes.
+- Countdowns are read only from the case on screen, so a case can never inherit another case's timer, and a case without a milestone never shows a phantom one.
 - Click "Milestones tracked" to see every tracked case and its countdown.
 Each one's tooltip says when it was last read, so you always know how fresh it is.

 ### Themes